College of Business

 - Problem-solving skills

-Dean’s List students will receive a letter of notification and congratulations from the Dean.
+Dean’s List students will receive notification and congratulations from the Dean.

 College of Business Laptop Computer Requirement